neil-edelman/boxes/readme.md

 <code>typedef int(*<strong>&lt;PH&gt;compare_fn</strong>)(const &lt;PH&gt;priority a, const &lt;PH&gt;priority b);</code>

-Returns a positive result if `a` is out\-of\-order with respect to `b`, inducing a strict pre\-order\.
+Returns a positive result if `a` is out\-of\-order with respect to `b`, inducing a strict total order\.
 This is compatible, but less strict then the comparators from `bsearch` and `qsort`; it only needs to divide entries into two instead of three categories\.